CrazyPython/tree-query/README.md

 ## Contributing

+`tree-query` has doc comments on internals and example code demonstrating how internal APIs work.
+(Ctrl-F for "unittest")

 Tree-query is written in [Dlang](https://dlang.org) but don't let that put you off- if you know C, C++, or Java, you'll pick it up very quickly.

 If you have any questions on D, feel free to go to #d on freenode or D Forums.
 People are very nice.